|What is link grouping?|

-If, for instance, your campaign contained three links that go through to offers on the holiday destinations of Cairo, Luxor and Alexandria, you could add link groups of ‘Egypt’ and ‘Africa’ to them.
+For instance, if your campaign contained three links that go through to offers on the holiday destinations of Cairo, Luxor and Alexandria, you could add link groups of ‘Egypt’ and ‘Africa’ to them.

-If you are assigning a link group that you've already created and used previously, the autocomplete function will help to speed things up.
+If you're assigning a link group that you've already created and used previously, the autocomplete function will help to speed things up.

 Assigning link groups to an external dynamic content block works in the same way.
 When configuring the block's settings, enter link group names into the 'Link groups' field.
 These will then be assigned to all links within that external dynamic content block.